mathew-fleisch/bashbot/examples/README.md

 name, description and help provide human readable information about the specific command
 trigger:      unique alphanumeric word that represents the command
 location:     absolute or relative path to dependency directory (use "./" for no dependency)
-setup:        command that is run before the main command. (use "echo \"\"" as a default)
 command:      bash command using ${parameter-name} to inject white-listed parameters or environment variables
 parameters:   array of parameter objects. (more detail below)
 log:          define whether the command should be logged in log channel